Eve Muirhead: Career

-World Junior Championships
+Early life and junior career

+Eve Muirhead was born in Perth, Scotland on 22 April 1990.
+Her father was former world curling champion Gordon Muirhead, and she grew up on a farm near Blair Atholl with her brothers Glen and Thomas who also became curlers.
+She attended Blair Atholl Primary School, Pitlochry High School and Morrison's Academy.
+During her childhood, she watched her father play the sport and she credits curler Rhona Martin's victory at the 2002 Winter Olympics as a major inspiration.
+She began curling aged nine at Dunkeld Curling Club.
+She was also a skilled golfer, and played for the regional team in Perth and Kinross.
+She won the Highland Open, and advanced to the final 16 of the British Girls' Championship.
+Muirhead was offered scholarships to play golf in the United States, but chose to concentrate on curling as she believed the sport offered her the best opportunity to reach the elite level.
-Muirhead was born in Perth, Scotland, and first appeared on the world curling scene at the 2007 World Junior Curling Championships in Eveleth, Minnesota, as a third with skip Sarah Reid, and won the gold medal.

-At the 2008 Scottish junior women's championship Muirhead skipped her own team, winning all games and thus qualifying for the next junior world championship.
-Muirhead was skip for the Scottish team at the 2008 World Junior Curling Championships in Östersund, beating Sweden (skipped by Cecilia Östlund) 12–3 in the final.
+Muirhead competed at the 2007 World Junior Curling Championships in Eveleth, Minnesota, The team was skipped by Sarah Reid, and they won the gold medal with a 7–6 victory over Canada in the final.
+At the 2008 Scottish Junior Women's Championship, she skipped her team to victory.
+Muirhead was skip for the Scotland team at the 2008 World Junior Curling Championships in Östersund, beating Sweden (skipped by Cecilia Östlund) 12–3 in the final.

 Muirhead returned to the 2009 World Junior Curling Championships in Vancouver to play at the Vancouver Olympic Centre, the future site of the 2010 Winter Olympics.
-She faced the hometown Canadian team led by Kaitlyn Lawes in the final and defeated them 8–6.
-Thus Muirhead repeated as the world junior champion skip and won her third world junior championship in a row.

-In December 2009, Muirhead was awarded the BBC Scotland Young Sports Personality of the year for her achievements in curling.

-In 2010, Muirhead was too preoccupied with the Olympics to play at the World Juniors, but she was back at the 2011 World Junior Curling Championships in her native Scotland.
-Muirhead won the gold medal at the World Juniors for an unprecedented fourth time in her career.
-She beat Canada's Trish Paulsen by a score of 10–3 in the final.
+She faced the hometown Canadian team led by Kaitlyn Lawes in the final and defeated them 8–6 to secure her third World Junior Championship in a row.
+In December 2009, she was awarded the BBC Scotland Young Sports Personality of the Year for her achievements in curling.
+Muirhead also competed at the 2011 World Junior Curling Championships in her native Scotland, and won the gold medal for an unprecedented fourth time in her career.
+She beat Canada's Trish Paulsen 10–3 in the final.